ItzhakBista/Algoritems_project/README.md

 - **Queue.hpp**
   - A custom queue implementation using arrays.
   - Supports basic queue operations like enqueue, dequeue, and checking if the queue is empty.

+### PriorityQueue Class

+- **PriorityQueue.hpp**
+  - A  custom priority queue implementation using arrays.
+  - Supports priority-based insertion, extraction of the highest priority element and checking if the queue is empty.
+  - Elements with lower weights (or costs) have higher priority (min-heap behavior).

 ### UnionFind Class